COVER CROP COST-SHARE

 $20 per acre up to $800 per landowner/operator

 Must be FIRST time no-till or strip-till field

 Unsealed, abandoned wells create direct pathways for contaminants to enter our groundwater.
 Contaminated surface water, agricultural runoff and effluent from private sewage disposal systems can enter the groundwater through abandoned wells and cause pollution of our drinking water (Kankakee County Health Department).

 Receiving cost-share to seal your abandoned well is easy!
 Call our office at (815) 937-8940 ext.
 3 to fill out an application form.
-After sealing your well, filling out the water well sealing form (found here), and turning in your signed receipts.
+After sealing your well, fill out the Health Department form (found here), and turn in your signed receipts.